-- Consolidated financial statements have been prepared for the year ended 31 December 2021 to reflect the increasing materiality of the Company's subsidiaries.
-Our audit scope has been determined to provide coverage of all material Group and Company financial statement line items.
-As at 31 December 2020, the Company produced standalone financial statements and therefore the consolidated comparatives included in these consolidated financial statements have not been audited and are therefore labelled as such. - We have performed audit procedures that have assessed the extent of the ongoing impact of COVID-19, in partic ular on the valuation of insurance contract liabilities, ability to continue meeting regulatory solvency capital requirements, and financial performance, as well the ability of the Group to continue as a going concern.
+- Our audit scope has been determined to provide coverage of all material consolidated Group and Company financial statement line items. - We have performed audit procedures that have assessed the extent of the ongoing impact of COVID-19, in particular on the valuation of insurance contract liabilities, ability to continue meeting regulatory solvency capital requirements, and financial performance, as well the ability of the Group to continue as a going concern.